DTravkov/telegram_bitrix_automation/README.md

 - Ensure all environment variables in `envar.env` are correctly set and formatted
 - Check that your Bitrix24 webhook URL is accessible and has the required permissions

+## Further possible improvements for the project :
+- Drop in some additional error handling / data checks
+- Set up logging system
+- Improve flexibility of data fetching
+- Wrap each file up with descriptive comments